History Lesson Plans

 iCivics: Government & the Market

 In this unit, students learn about the relationship between the government and the economy.
-Starting with the basics of the market economy, students learn about government regulations on our market economy, where the government gets its money and what the government spends it on, and how banks and lending influence our economic system.
-Each lesson… learn more
+Starting with the basics of the market economy, students learn about government regulations on… learn more

 resource URL thumbnail